Smoked Turkey Sandwich with Avocado and Pesto

 • Make the walnut pesto by combining all ingredients in a food processor or blender.
 Pulse everything together until it reaches desired consistency.
 Add more olive oil if the pesto looks a bit dry; taste and adjust for seasoning.

 • Slice open the ciabatta rolls.
-On one roll, layer up to half the avocado to fully cover the bottom half.
-Add a pinch of salt and pepper.
+On the bottom of one roll, spoon 2-3 tablespoons of pesto and spread.
+Layer up to half the avocado on top, finishing with a pinch of salt and pepper.
 Place 3-4 slices of smoked turkey on top of the avocado, followed by 2-3 tomato slices.
-Spread 3 tablespoons of pesto on the inside of the top half of the roll.
-Place the top half on the sandwich and press down gently.
-Cut in half.
+Spread another 2-3 tablespoons of pesto inside the top half of the roll.
+Place it on the sandwich and press down gently, then cut in half.
 Repeat this process for the second ciabatta roll.
 Enjoy!

 Notes